Sam Walters (director): The Orange Tree Theatre

 He was invited to establish Jamaica's first full-time theatre company and drama school, and on his return to England in 1971 he founded the Orange Tree Theatre, first in a room above the Orange Tree pub and then in a purpose-built theatre, in a converted former school.
 The Orange Tree was London's first purpose-built theatre in the round.

 "When we started the Orange Tree Theatre in 1971, we only wanted to put on plays.
 There was no political or social aim, nor did we philosophise about theatre-in-the-round or a style of minimal theatre.
 There was no money for stage lights or a raised stage, so we performed by daylight on the same floor level as the seating.
 And we discovered the excitement of making the audience part of the action."
 (Sam Walters in conversation with Marsha Hanlon for the Orange Tree Theatre appeal brochure in 1991).

 Walters won a Time Out Award for his 1987–88 season in the old theatre, being described as a "theatrical totter", and in 1989 was awarded a Winston Churchill Travelling Fellowship, part of which he spent in Prague during the Velvet Revolution, and part in Moscow and Leningrad.

 In 1991, he received the Charrington Fringe Award for Outstanding Achievement in Small Theatre, which was followed by the Empty Space Peter Brook award for the work of the 1992–93 company season.

 In 1993–94, he took a year away from the Orange Tree, taught in America and visited all fellow theatres-in-the-round.

-In 2012, he was awarded a Special Achievement Award at the Off West End Theatre Awards.
+In 2012, he received an Offie Special Achievement Award.

-In 2009, he was made an Honorary Doctor of Letters by Kingston University.
+In 2009, he received an Honorary Doctor of Letters by Kingston University.

-He received a Peter Brook Special Achievement Award at the 2013 Empty Space Peter Brook awards.
+In 2013 he received a Peter Brook Special Achievement Award.

 Honours

-He was appointed MBE in 1999.
+Walters was bestowed the honour of Order of the British Empire, with the rank of Member, by Elizabeth II in her 1999 New Year Honours.
 He and his wife Auriol Smith received the Freedom of the London Borough of Richmond upon Thames in December 2014.